 Pol 219: Political Participation in the United States

-Studying political participation in America requires us to examine the political ideals, economic interests and cultural differences that move people to get involved in politics including the religious beliefs, racial, ethnic and gendered identities, and class positions that structure how people become oriented towards political sphere.
-Furthermore, it requires us to examine how people practically organize themselves into political parties, interest groups and social movements to “get things done.
+Studying political participation in America requires us to examine the political ideals, economic interests and cultural differences that move people to get involved in politics including the religious beliefs, racial, ethnic and gendered identities, and class positions that structure how people become oriented toward the political sphere.
+Furthermore, it requires us to examine how people practically organize themselves into political parties, interest groups and social movements to “get things done.”
 The courses begins with studies of political rhetoric; of the dynamics between leaders and their supporters; and the political history of voting in United States, including how different social groups have worked to secure that right over time.
-With those foundations in place, we then examine the features of contemporary American political participation: the role political parties play in organizing voters to participate in elections and to organize policy agendas in government; how people organize themselves into groups that pursue particular and public goals; and how social movements and social identities are created by relatively powerless social groups seeking to elevate their influence over the American political system.
-Finally, we will all practice being politically engaged citizens during the semester – and record our personal experiences going into the political arena with others to participate in local civic engagement, and electoral politics.
+With those foundations in place, we then examine features of contemporary American political participation: the role political parties play in organizing voters to participate in elections and to organize policy agendas in government; how people organize themselves into groups that pursue particular and public goals; and how social movements and social identities are created by relatively powerless social groups seeking to elevate their influence over the American political system.
+Finally, we will practice being politically engaged citizens during the semester – and record our personal experiences going into the political arena with others.

 Pol 229: Women, Gender and Politics